Text by James Bow

 The station was originally budgeted to cost $86 million.
 By early in 2010, a high water table, higher than expected inflation, and Toronto’s Green Standard had increased those costs to $115 million, prompting the TTC, the station design consultant and York University to enter into discussions about ways to reduce costs.
-The station is expected to be substantially complete by November 2014, though it likely won’t see subway service for another year.
+The station was expected to be substantially complete by November 2014.

 Continuing northwest, the line would enter the Black Creek Pioneer Village complex (formerly known as “Steeles West”), with a station beneath Steeles Avenue a few hundred metres east of Murray Ross Parkway.
 There would be pedestrian entrances, and two bus terminals (a 12 bay one for TTC buses and the other for York Region/VIVA and GO Transit buses), with a passenger pick-up/drop-off alongside a large commuter parking lot (19,000 spaces) in the Hydro right-of-way running north of Steeles Avenue.